gardener/gardener/docs/development/testing.md

 ### Purpose of Integration Tests

 - integration tests prove that multiple units are correctly integrated into a fully-functional component of the system
-- example component with multiple units: a controller with its reconciler, watches, predicates, event handlers, queues, etc.
+- example components with multiple units:
+  - a controller with its reconciler, watches, predicates, event handlers, queues, etc.
+  - a webhook with its server, handler, decoder and webhook configuration
 - integration tests set up a full component (including used libraries) and run it against a test environment close to the actual setup
   - e.g., start controllers against a real Kubernetes control plane to catch bugs that can only happen when talking to a real API server
   - integration tests are generally more expensive to run (e.g., in terms of execution time)